-- 1. Each extension cable is shipped with a snap-on ferrite to meet standards limiting electromagnetic emissions and protecting against electrostatic discharge.
-Install the ferrite near the end of the cable as close to the recorder as possible. - 2.
+1. Each extension cable is shipped with a snap-on ferrite required to meet legal requirements for limiting electromagnetic emissions and for immunity from electrostatic discharge.
+Install the ferrite near the end of the cable as close to the recorder as possible.
 Loop the cable through and snap the ferrite shut.
 A zip tie is included for further securing the ferrite.
-The image shows the ferrite as shipped (right) and as installed (left).
+The image below shows the ferrite as shipped (right) and as installed (left).

-- 3. Align and seat the cable into the keyed MIC connector. - 4.
-Turn the grey locking ring (black on SM3 cables) on the microphone or cable clockwise ℧ firmly until it locks into place. - 5.
+- 2. Align and seat the cable(s) into the keyed connector ports. - 3.
+Turn the grey locking ring (black on older SM3 cables) on the microphone or cable clockwise ひ firmly until it stops and locks into place. - 4.
 Replace the windscreen when the foam begins to break down and flake.
 With normal outdoor use over time, the foam windscreen fades to brown; however, color degradation does not indicate a loss of integrity.